-I CAN Mastery Assignment ■ I CAN #1 analyze how complex characters (e.g., those with multiple or conflicting motivations) develop over the course of a text, interact with other characters, and advance the plot or develop the theme.
-Week 04 I CAN 1 Mastery Assignment Date Submitted: Score: ☐ I CAN #2 write informative/explanatory texts to examine and convey complex ideas, concepts, and information clearly and accurately through the effective selection, organization, and analysis of content.
-Week 08 ENG E: I CAN 2 Mastery Assignment Date Submitted: Score: ■ I CAN #3 cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
+I CAN Mastery Assignment □ I CAN #1 analyze how complex characters (e.g., those with multiple or conflicting motivations) develop over the course of a text, interact with other characters, and advance the plot or develop the theme.
+Week 04 I CAN 1 Mastery Assignment Date Submitted: Score: □ I CAN #2 write informative/explanatory texts to examine and convey complex ideas, concepts, and information clearly and accurately through the effective selection, organization, and analysis of content.
+Week 08 ENG E: I CAN 2 Mastery Assignment Date Submitted: Score: ☐ I CAN #3 cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.
 Week 12 (I CAN 3) Mastery Assignment Date Submitted: Score: ☐ I CAN #4 demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing.
-Week 12 (I CAN 4) Mastery Assignment Date Submitted: Score: □ I CAN # 5 produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
+Week 12 (I CAN 4) Mastery Assignment Date Submitted: Score: ☐ I CAN # 5 produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
 Week 16 (I CAN 5) Mastery Assignment Date Submitted: Score: ☐ I CAN # 6 determine a theme of a literary text and analyze its development over the course of the text, including how it emerges and is shaped and refined by specific details; provide a summary of the text.
-Week 24 (I CAN 6) Mastery Assignment Date Submitted: Score: ☐ I CAN #7 conduct research projects to answer questions to solve a problem using Week 28 (I CAN 7) Mastery Assignment subjec using nce from multiple sources on the ct.
-Students will write and edit work MLA guidelines for documentation and tting to avoid plagiarism.
-Date Submitted: Score: inform develo includ # 8 determine a central idea of an national text and analyze its opment over the course of the text, ing how it emerges and is shaped and d by specific details; provide a summary text.
-Week 30 (I CAN 8) Mastery Assignment Date Submitted: Score: or pur autho # 9 determine an author's point of view pose in a text and analyze how an r uses rhetoric to advance that point of or purpose.
-Week 32 (I CAN 9) Mastery Assignment Date Submitted: Score: writin imagii effect #10 identify characteristics of narrative g and write narratives to develop real or ned experiences or events using ive technique, well-chosen details, and structured event sequences.
+Week 24 (I CAN 6) Mastery Assignment Date Submitted: Score: ☐ I CAN #7 conduct research projects to answer questions to solve a problem using Week 28 (I CAN 7) Mastery Assignment evidence from multiple sources on the subject.
+Students will write and edit work using MLA guidelines for documentation and formatting to avoid plagiarism.
+Date Submitted: Score: ☐ I CAN # 8 determine a central idea of an informational text and analyze its development over the course of the text, including how it emerges and is shaped and refined by specific details; provide a summary of the text.
+Week 30 (I CAN 8) Mastery Assignment Date Submitted: Score: ☐ I CAN # 9 determine an author's point of view or purpose in a text and analyze how an author uses rhetoric to advance that point of view or purpose.
+Week 32 (I CAN 9) Mastery Assignment Date Submitted: Score: ☐ I CAN #10 identify characteristics of narrative writing and write narratives to develop real or imagined experiences or events using effective technique, well-chosen details, and well-structured event sequences.
 Week 35 (I CAN 10) Mastery Assignment Date Submitted: Score: